 Dan Fagin, a professor in the Arthur L. Carter Journalism Institute, has won The New York Public Library's Helen Bernstein Book Award for Excellence in Journalism for "Toms River: A Story of Science and Salvation".

-Dan Fagin, a professor in the Arthur L. Carter Journalism Institute, has won The New York Public Library's Helen Bernstein Book Award for Excellence in Journalism for Toms River: A Story of Science and Salvation.
+Dan Fagin, center, a professor in the Arthur L. Carter Journalism Institute, won The New York Public Library's Helen Bernstein Book Award for Excellence in Journalism for Toms River: A Story of Science and Salvation.
 Also pictured are Jim Hoge, left, chair of the Bernstein Selection Committee, and New York Public Library President Tony Marx.
 Image courtesy of Sean Scanlin.

 “Dan Fagin epitomizes what the Bernstein Award is all about – powerful, in-depth reporting that informs the public, shapes policy, and changes the world,” said New York Public Library President Tony Marx.
 “We are honored to recognize him and all of this year’s finalists, journalists of the highest caliber whose hard work and dedication to the truth are essential to a great democracy.”